 04.01 User Affiliations.
 Texas State provides restricted access to its information resources to persons with the following university affiliations:

-f.
-Regents, administrators, staff, and other members of the Texas State University System administration (as described in Section 05.04); and
+f. regents, administrators, staff, and other members of The Texas State University System (TSUS) administration (as described in Section 05.04); and

 Individuals may possess multiple concurrent university affiliations (e.g., a staff member enrolled in courses is also a student affiliate).
 The scope of authorized access and use will vary over time in accordance with the user’s affiliations.